jjerphan/joblib_dask_deadlock/README.md

-# Minimal Reproducible Bug Example: dead lock in `joblib.Parallel._lock` when using `dask` as a back-end
+# Minimal Reproducible Bug Example: dead lock in `Parallel` when using `dask` as a back-end

 ## 🚧 Work in progress